 Sponsored through PA American Water, this program must show that a project will improve, protect or restore the watershed or source water; be located within the Pennsylvania American Water service area and be a new or innovative community initiative, or serve as significant expansion to an existing program.
 Application period is closed.

-Scotts Miracle-Gro: GRO1000 Grassroots Grants
+Scotts Miracle-Gro: GRO1000 Showcase Grants

 PECO Green Region Program